marisarpo/horizons-week02/day3/horello_dynamic/README.md

     `.add-list-form-wrapper` using
     [jQuery `.val()`](https://api.jquery.com/val/).
-    1. Create a list element with the *title* containing no cards and insert it before the `.add-list-form-wrapper` elements using [jQuery `.before()`](https://api.jquery.com/before/).
+    1. Create a list element with the *title* containing no cards and insert it before the `.list-container` elements using [jQuery `.before()`](https://api.jquery.com/before/).

         List HTML should be like: